 The first three verses of the current scripture, the “not by commandment or constraint” part, were originally written only as introduction.
 This introduction was somehow integrated into the revelation text in the 1876 D&C edition, then canonized as scripture.
 No General Conference ever offered the commandment for common consent.

 Mormons continued drinking after the revelation, as it was recommended moderation rather than mandated abstinence.
 The recommendation toward eating meat sparingly was as ignored then as it is today.
-Wine was provided at the dedication of the Kirtland temple, prompting some to speculate that it was spiked with hallucinogenic mushroom to inspire the mass visions not seen before or since.
+Wine was provided at the dedication of the Kirtland temple, prompting some to speculate that it was spiked with hallucinogenic mushroom to inspire the mass visions not experienced before or after.

 RECOMMENDATION BECOMES COMMANDMENT